 Gymnasia (former Jewish school), Brody, Ukraine

-Former Beth Midrash (prayer house, Busk, Ukraine.
-The Beth Midrash occupies the rear of the former Synagogue, now an Evangelical Church.
+Former Beit Midrash (prayer house), Busk, Ukraine.
+The Beit Midrash occupies the rear of the former Synagogue, which has been renovated and is now an Evangelical Church.

 Market, L’viv – formerly the Jewish centery

 Andriy with blue aeroplane outside the Maternity Hospital, L’viv, formerly the Israelite Jewish Hospital

 Pharmacy, Chortkiv, Ukraine, where Marta Goren Vinter’s mother worked.
 During the Nazi occupation of the city Marta’s mother was allowed to leave the Jewish ghetto to work in the pharmacy.
 She was thus able to smuggle Marta out & hide her with neighbours.
 Marta was raised as a Catholic, survived the war and currently lives in Israel